dbca-wa/rOzCBI/README.md

 and SWIR bands as \(NBR = (NIR - SWIR) / (NIR + SWIR)\).
 The dNBR is calculated from pre- and post-burn NBR as
 \(dNBR = NBR_{post} / NBR_{pre}\).
 To calibrate the dNBR, ground
-truthing field work can derive an index called “GeoCBI” from the condition and composition of a burnt site.
+truthing field work can derive an index called “OzCBI” from the condition and composition of a burnt site.

-rOzCBI contains background, digital data capture, analysis, and visualisation for the calculation of GeoCBI, a composite burn index for the initial assessment of the short-term burn severity from remotely sensed data.
+rOzCBI contains background, digital data capture, analysis, and visualisation for the calculation of OzCBI, a composite burn index for the initial assessment of the short-term burn severity from remotely sensed data.

-GeoCBI was first described in [De Santis, Angela & Chuvieco, Emilio.
+OzCBI was derived from GeoCBI, which was first described in [De Santis, Angela & Chuvieco, Emilio.
 (2009)](https://doi.org/10.1016/j.rse.2008.10.011) ([Fulltext
 (pdf)](https://www.researchgate.net/publication/229043914_GeoCBI_A_modified_version_of_the_Composite_Burn_Index_for_the_initial_assessment_of_the_short-term_burn_severity_from_remotely_sensed_data))
 GeoCBI: A modified version of the Composite Burn Index for the initial